kojq/gal/README.md

   - IME (is too complex as I cannot find optimal package and configuration requirements)
   - Hotspot (seems to have a bug and workarounds are unwieldy)
 - openSUSE MicroOS issues
-  - Ensure btrfs compression, zram, and NVIDIA driver issues
+  - Ensure btrfs compression, zram, and graphics drivers function
   - Procure system tools such as for acquiring fonts
-  - Flatpaks alternatives as there may be a lack of upstream support or updates
+  - Use Flatpak alternatives, as certain Flatpaks lack updates or upstream support

 # About